 Private housing policies and performance

-The Private Housing Enforcement Policy 2016 (pdf, 88k) (opens new window) sets out how the Private Housing Service will use its enforcement powers.
+The Private Housing Enforcement Policy 2016 (Revised 2017) (pdf, 137k) (opens new window) sets out how the Private Housing Service will use its enforcement powers.

-The Housing and Planning Act 2016 has given councils new powers to deal with rogue landlords.
-These include Civil Penalty Notices (pdf, 206k) (opens new window) (opens new window) (CPNs).
+The Housing and Planning Act 2016 gave councils powers to deal with rogue landlords.
+These include Civil Penalty Notices (CPNs).

-This is our draft policy (pdf, 206k) (opens new window) setting out how we will determine the level of financial penalty in individual cases, once the decision to impose a Civil Penalty Notice has been made.
+Our Civil Penalty Policy (pdf, 160k) (opens new window) sets out how we will determine the level of financial penalty in individual cases, once the decision to impose a Civil Penalty Notice has been made.

 Private Housing Policy statement